JeffVandrewJr/patron/README.md

 <h3>Notes</h3>

-You'll note that during setup, you must provide a "secret code" of random digits.
+You'll note that in the `librepatron.env` file, you must provide a "secret key" of random digits.
 This is necessary for a variety of reasons.
 If you don't know how to get one, here is one method:

 ```python
 python3